President Obama urges civility in public discourse.

 A lot of us did come tonight thinking this would be more of a solemn memorial service.

-And we would have the kind of words that President uh Clinton used at Oklahoma City or that President Reagan did after the challenger blew up.
+And we would have the kind of words that President Clinton used at Oklahoma City or that President Reagan did after the challenger blew up.

 Hmm.

-Uh David Rodham Gurgen, not happy.
+David Rodham Gergen, not happy.

 So much rising victory all over the reaction to the shooting.